Steam Turbine Parts Manufacturing

 Covers

-Covers wrap are steam turbine parts that wrap aroundcasings to minimize heat loss and promote safety.
+Covers wrap are steam turbine parts that wrap around casings to minimize heat loss and promote safety.
 These precision-machined parts keep surface temperatures close to the ambient environments and are often made of stainless steel.

 Cylinders